holoviz/param/doc/index.md

 <h1><img src="_static/logo_stacked.png" width="125"></h1>

 Are you a Python programmer?
-If so, you need Param!
+If so, you need Param, and check out our <a href="https://youtu.be/KP9bRmzinaY">5-minute intro video</a> to see why!

 Param is a library for handling all the user-modifiable parameters, arguments, and attributes that control your code.
 It provides automatic, robust error-checking while dramatically reducing boilerplate code, letting you focus on what you want your code to do rather than on checking for all the possible ways users could supply inappropriate values to a function or class.